The Agar object system provides object-oriented programming capabilities

 The AG_ObjectNew() function allocates and initializes a new object instance of the given class.
 The object is attached to parent, unless the argument is NULL.
-If name is NULL, a unique name of the form <class-name> #<number> is automatically generated.
+If name is NULL then a unique name (e.g., "object0") will be generated.
 If both parent and name are specified and the parent object already has a child of the given name, AG_ObjectNew() fails and returns NULL.

-The AG_ObjectInit() function initializes an object of the specified class.
-This involves invoking the init() operation associated with every class in the inheritance hierarchy The name argument specifies a name for the object instance relative to its parent (maximum AG_OBJECT_NAME_MAX bytes and must not contain " / " characters). classInfo should point to an initialized AG_ObjectClass structure (see CLASSES section).
-The flags argument specifies a default set of flags (see FLAGS section).
+The AG_ObjectInit() function initializes an object of a given class.
+It invokes init() for every class in the inheritance hierarchy. name is an optional name for the object instance relative to its parent (maximum AG_OBJECT_NAME_MAX characters and no /). classInfo should point to an initialized AG_ObjectClass structure (see CLASSES ) .
+The flags argument specifies a default set of flags (see FLAGS ) .

-The AG_ObjectMoveUp(), AG_ObjectMoveDown(), AG_ObjectMoveToHead() and AG_ObjectMoveToTail() functions move the object in the parent object's list of child objects.
-These functions are useful when the ordering is important - when the child objects represent a stack, for instance.
+AG_ObjectMoveUp(), AG_ObjectMoveDown(), AG_ObjectMoveToHead() and AG_ObjectMoveToTail() move the object in the parent object's list of child objects.
+This is useful when the ordering of objects is important.

 The AG_ObjectFind() function returns the object corresponding to the specified path name.
-If there is no such object, NULL is returned.
+If there is no such object it returns NULL.

-AG_ObjectFindParent() returns the first ancestor of the object matching either the name or type string (whichever is non-NULL).
+AG_ObjectFindParent() returns the first ancestor of the object matching either the name of the object (if name is non-NULL), or the inheritance hierarchy string of the parent (if type is non-NULL).

-The AG_LockVFS() and AG_UnlockVFS() functions acquire or release the lock protecting the layout of the entire virtual system which the given object is part of.
+AG_LockVFS() and AG_UnlockVFS() acquire or release the lock which protect the layout of the entire VFS which obj is a part of.

 AG_ObjectSetName() updates the name of the given object.
-If the object is attached to a VFS, the VFS must locked.
+If the object is attached to a VFS then the VFS must be locked.